 Heating Systems And Energy Efficiency

 Both furnaces and heat pumps are energy efficient.
 Because heat pumps utilize the exterior air to keep the internal temperature of your home comfortable, they must work harder when outside temperatures are more extreme.
 Furnaces, on the other hand, work to keep your home’s temperature comfortable no matter the external air temperature.
 Therefore, in areas with extreme colds, excessively below 30-degrees in the winter, a furnace may be a more efficient choice for you.
 Here in the Hampton Roads area, winters are not so extreme.
-Both furnaces and heat pumps can be an energy efficient option from Virginia Beach to Williamsburg.
+Both furnaces and heat pumps can be an energy-efficient option from Virginia Beach to Williamsburg.

 Which HVAC System Is Better For Your Home?

 A furnace may be a good option if you have recently installed a new air conditioner as heat pumps are both heating and cooling systems.
-If you need to replace your air conditioner as well as your heating system, then a heat pump may be your best option.
+If you need to replace your air conditioner as well as your heating system, then a heat pump might be your best option.
 Additionally, if you have access to natural gas then using a furnace could be a good option.

 Ask An Expert